hmac/hmac.github.io/posts/2019-05-19-ruby-parser-combinators.md

   yield
 rescue ParseFailure
   @loc = loc_before
+  # re-raise the exception
-  raise             # re-raise the exception, as we want to propagate the failure end
+  # to propagate the failure
+  raise
+end
 ```